Publications and Access to Information

-- Reuse envelopes and file jackets;
+- reuse envelopes and file jackets;

-- Avoid using fax leader page as far as possible;
+- avoid using fax leader page as far as possible;

 The Department has implemented the following green procurement initiatives to support the use of environmentally friendly products:

-- Extended use of recycled paper;
+- use recycled paper;

-- Mercury-free blood pressure monitors and thermometers;
+- use mercury-free blood pressure monitors and thermometers;

 The Department has adopted the following energy saving measures: